redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 To track changes to your database *content*, Redwood includes a feature we call **Data Migration**.
 As your app evolves and you move data around, you need a way to consistently declare how that data should move.

 Imagine a `User` model that contains several columns for user preferences.
 Over time, you may end up with more and more preferences to the point that you have more preference-related columns in the table than you do data unique to the user!
-You decide that the app should have a new model, `Preference`, to keep track of them all.
+This is a common occurrence as applications grow.
+You decide that the app should have a new model, `Preference`, to keep track of them all (and `Preference` will have a foreign key `userId` to reference it back to its `User`).
 You'll use Prisma Migrate to create the new `Preference` model, but how do you copy the preference data to the new table?
 Data migrations to the rescue!

 ## Installing